robertostling/eight-bit-forth/README.md

 Below are definitions of core stack manipulation words.
-Later we will re-implement some of them with the ability of doing inlining, to avoid things like compiling a JSR instruction to `DROP`, which itself is a single-instruction words.
+Later we will re-implement some of them with the ability of doing inlining, to avoid things like compiling a JSR instruction to `DROP`, a single-instruction word.

     ( STACK OPERATIONS )
     : DUP [ TOS>A A> ] ;